hy1984427/BDD-with-PageObject/HowToAdoptPageObjectPatternInBDD/HowToAdoptPageObjectPatternInBDD.md

-# How to use Page Object in BDD
+# How to adopt Page Object Pattern in BDD

 In this chapter, we will see how to refactor the example in last chapter to use page object.